 \item Conjugacy decision problem: Given a finitely presented group $G$ and two elements $a,b$ from $G.$ Determine whether $a$ and $b$ are conjugate in $G$?
 In other words, is there $ x \in G $ that satisfies $ x^{-1}ax=b $?

 \item (Group) Isomorphism decision problem: Let two groups with finite presentations $ G_1, G_2 $ be given.
 Decide if these groups are isomorphic. \end{itemize}

-These problems, which are defined on groups with finite presentation, can be generalized to countable groups by numbering their generators.
-In the most general sense, Dehn’s decision problems given above are undecidable.
+These problems, which are defined on groups with finite presentation, can be generalized to countable groups by enumerating their generators.
+In the most broad sense, Dehn’s decision problems given above are undecidable.
 In other words, they are not algorithmically solvable (Novikov \cite{novikov1958algorithmic}, Adian \cite{adian1957unsolvability})

-In the case where the answer to the decision problem is yes, the question of searching for values satisfying the questioned property is called {\bf Search Problem}.
+In the case where the answer to the decision problem is yes, the question of searching for solution instances satisfying the questioned property is called {\bf Search Problem}.
 Search problems have a large place in the construction of cryptographic structures.
-Below, the problems are defined in the categories of decision problems and search problems and their place in the literature is given.
+Below, the problems are defined in the categories of decision problems and search problems and their place in the literature is presented.